Results.

 8 January 1990

-Conviction quashed where vital evidence was improperly admitted and prosecution failed to prove aiding and abetting beyond reasonable doubt.
+Conviction quashed where medical report and extra‑judicial statement were improperly admitted and evidence failed to prove aiding beyond reasonable doubt.

 7 January 1990